Difference between Lease vs Rent

 - At the expiration of the agreement, there is an option to purchase the asset.

-Additionally, capital lease constraints the recording of the asset as “fixed asset” on the financial statements.
+Additionally, capital lease constraints the recording of the asset as a “fixed asset” on the financial statements.
 The obligation is listed as a liability on the financial statements.

 There are no such requirements or constraints for operating leases.
 The lease payments can simply be recorded as expenses for accounting purposes.